Historical picture

 1. The High-pressure circuit consists of those parts which receive gas at cylinder pressure

-• hanger yoke (including filter and unidirectional valve)
+• cylinder hanger yokes (including filter and unidirectional valve)

 2. The Intermediate pressure circuit receives gases at low, relatively constant pressures (37-55 psi, which is pipeline pressure, or the pressure downstream of a cylinder regulator)